-Why Is 60 the Age Limit for Mormon Tabernacle Choir Members?
+Why Is 60 the Age Limit for Tabernacle Choir Members?

 Some people say that 60 is the new 50.
-If that’s the case, then why the age limit for members of the Mormon Tabernacle Choir?
+If that’s the case, then why the age limit for members of The Tabernacle Choir at Temple Square?
 It can’t be possible that one simply loses the ability to sing once they hit the magic number of 60.
 So why the restriction?

 It all started in 1974, when Jerold Ottley was asked to be the director of the Choir.
 At the time, the president of The Church of Jesus Christ of Latter-day Saints, Spencer W. Kimball, counseled him to “take a close look at everything that the organization stands for—all of its traditions, all of its habits, all of its dreams and hopes for the future, and try to massage them so they will fit the world in which we are now living.”